jbschooley/blog/_posts/2023-02-28-hacking-my-cars-climate-controls-part-2.md

 #### Step 2: Solder jumpers on the LIN clicks

-The basic LIN click has a jumper for selecting Slave or Master mode.
-It comes with the Slave position selected.
-On one of your clicks, you will need to solder the jumper to the Master position.
+The basic LIN click has a jumper for selecting Responder or Commander mode.
+It comes with the Responder position selected.
+On one of your clicks, you will need to solder the jumper to the Commander position.
 This click will be the one that will be sending the messages to the car.
-The other click will be the Slave click, and will be receiving the messages from the car.
+The other click will be the Responder click, and will be receiving the messages from the car.
 You can also remove the 3.3V jumper and solder it to the 5V position, but this is not necessary as the Arduino will output 3.3V for the clicks to use.

-If you get the ATA663254, you will need to solder the 5V jumper on both clicks and the L-PULL jumper on the click that will be used as the Master.
+If you get the ATA663254, you will need to solder the 5V jumper on both clicks and the L-PULL jumper on the click that will be used as the Commander.

+*Note: While the official terms for LIN device roles have been changed to Commander and Responder, most documentation, including the documentation for these LIN clicks, still uses the terms Master and Slave.*

 #### Step 3: Take apart your dollar store car charger